Q: Is SCI a law enforcement agency?

 Q: How long do investigations take?

-A: Speed is one of our main priorities, and some investigations are completes within weeks of the initial complaint.
+A: Speed is one of our main priorities, and some investigations are completed within weeks of the initial complaint.
 However, many investigations require time-consuming tasks such as gathering evidence and interviewing witnesses.
 Therefore, large-scale investigations can take months to complete.

 Q: How can I help?

 A: If you suspect corruption or crime affecting the school system, your school district, or your school district, please use our on-line form under “Report Corruption” or call us at (212) 510-1500 or submit a complaint through our website.

 Q: Will my job be protected against retaliation if I report wrongdoing?